iconify/documentation/documents/pages/sources/bundles/index.md

 ### Components

-Components that support Iconify API, expose method `[func]addCollection()`.
+Most components expose method `[func]addCollection()`.
 You need to use that method to import icon bundles.

 See [bundles for React component](./react.md) for details.